Walter Gropius: Bauhaus period (1919–1932)

 Gropius's career advanced in the postwar period.
 Henry van de Velde, the master of the Grand-Ducal Saxon School of Arts and Crafts in Weimar was asked to step down in 1915 due to his Belgian nationality.
 His recommendation for Gropius to succeed him led eventually to Gropius's appointment as master of the school in 1919.
 It was this academy which Gropius transformed into the world-famous Bauhaus (a.k.a.
 Gropius School of Arts), attracting a faculty that included Paul Klee, Johannes Itten, Josef Albers, Herbert Bayer, László Moholy-Nagy, Otto Bartning and Wassily Kandinsky.

 In principle, the Bauhaus represented an opportunity to extend beauty and quality to every home through well designed industrially produced objects.
 The Bauhaus program was experimental and the emphasis was theoretical.
 One example product of the Bauhaus was the armchair F 51, designed for the Bauhaus's directors room in 1920 – nowadays a re-edition in the market, manufactured by the German company TECTA/Lauenfoerde.

 In 1919, Gropius was involved in the Glass Chain utopian expressionist correspondence under the pseudonym "Mass."
 Usually more notable for his functionalist approach, the Monument to the March Dead, designed in 1919 and executed in 1920, indicates that expressionism was an influence on him at that time.
+In 1920, the Bauhaus was given its first major commission that would utilize almost all of the workshops in the school.
+This commission was for a house for Adolf Sommerfeld made from wood.
+The architectural designs for the house came from Gropius and Adolf Meyer.
+The Sommerfeld House was completed in 1921.

 In 1923, Gropius designed his famous door handles, now considered an icon of 20th-century design and often listed as one of the most influential designs to emerge from Bauhaus.
+Facing political and financial difficulties in Weimar, Gropius and the Bauhaus moved to Dessau in 1925 following an offer from the city.
 Gropius designed the new Bauhaus Dessau school building in 1925–26 on commission from the city of Dessau.
 He collaborated with Carl Fieger, Ernst Neufert and others within his private architectural practice.
-He also designed large-scale housing projects in Berlin, Karlsruhe and Dessau in 1926–32 that were major contributions to the New Objectivity movement, including a contribution to the Siemensstadt project in Berlin.
+Gropius also designed the Master Houses (Meisterhäuser) (1925–1926) in Dessau, along with the Törten Housing Estate (Siedlung Dessau-Törten) which was built from 1926 to 1928.
+In 1927 he designed the Dessau City Employment office (Arbeitsamt), but left the Bauhaus and Dessau before construction began.
+The City Employment office was completed in 1929.
+He also designed large-scale housing projects in Berlin, Karlsruhe that were major contributions to the New Objectivity movement, including a contribution to the Siemensstadt project in Berlin.

 Gropius left the Bauhaus in 1928 and moved to Berlin.
 Hannes Meyer took over the role of Bauhaus director.
 His work was also part of the architecture event in the art competition at the 1932 Summer Olympics.